- Gra-Rock

 The first question to ask about pouring concrete in cold weather is, “How cold is too cold?”

-The average daily temperature is less than 40 degrees Fahrenheit (5 Celsius)
+• The average daily temperature is less than 40° Fahrenheit (5° Celsius)

-The air temperature is not greater than 50 degrees Fahrenheit (10 Celsius) for more than 12 of the 24-day hours.
+• The air temperature is not greater than 50° Fahrenheit (10° Celsius) for more than 12 of the 24-day hours.

 If you are pouring concrete in conditions cooler than those listed above, you should take extra precautions to make sure your concrete will set and cure properly.

-Here are a few tips to ensure you have a successful pour:
+Here are a few tips to ensure you have a successful pour in cold weather:

-Start your pour in the early morning so the concrete can soak up the full effect of the afternoon sun while it is still setting.
+• Start your pour in the early morning so the concrete can absorb the full sun's effect throughout the day.

-By following these tips when pouring concrete in cold weather, you will ensure a quality pour!
+By following these tips when pouring concrete in cold weather, you up your chances of a quality pour!

 Pouring Concrete in Hot Weather